 We will also be arranging a pre-conference excursion from Wednesday afternoon through Thursday afternoon.
 Details coming soon.

 The host hotel is the Santa Ynez Valley Marriott in Buellton, Santa Barbara County, California.
 The hotel has 15,000 square feet of meeting space, is located in close proximity to many wineries, and is the first Certified Green Hotel in Santa Barbara County.
 With only 122 rooms, we will book the entire hotel and, necessarily, some conference attendees will be staying at nearby hotels.
-More information about booking your hotel room to be coming soon.
+You can book your room at the $139 conference rate by clicking the link above.
+(You can choose to pay $149 and include a full buffet breakfast for up to 2 adults sharing the room – you can add this option upon check-in at hotel.)
+Once this hotel sells out, which it will, there are other backup hotels available.

 Weather & Dress Code